 Example

 Trader reaches 80% of profit target with limited time remaining.
+Increasing leverage leads to a drawdown breach.

 Payout Structures and Incentive Effects